lpassamano/lpassamano.github.io/_posts/2017-05-10-why_coding_why_now.markdown

 date:   2017-05-10 18:44:52 -0400
 ---

 I first started seriously coding at the job I had while I was in graduate school.
-We used a terribly outdated CMS that made formatting a nightmare.
-I quickly realized that I could manipulate the HTML source code which made everything easier.
+We used a terribly outdated CMS that made formatting a nightmare and I quickly realized that I could manipulate the HTML source code which made everything easier.
 Before that, I knew about coding from a mandatory course during undergrad, which was not so jokingly called MySpace 101, and the Matrix.
 Basically, I knew nothing and wasn't interested in learning more than what I needed to make my job easier.
 That was until I was laid off and discovered Codecademy and the power of code to create.

 ![](https://media4.giphy.com/media/yk1v5aQzSIKQg/giphy.gif)